 There are tons of silly impromptu games that you can play while camping.
 Just be creative and use what you have.

-For example, stack up some solo cups and grab a ball or even a pinecone.
-Then, roll the ball or toss the pinecone towards the cups and knock them down.
+For example, stack up some solo cups and grab a ball or pinecone.
+Then, roll the ball or toss the pinecone toward the cups and knock them down.

 This game is hilarious to a toddler, it’s simple, and they love it.
 Any version of bowling is fun for kids of all ages.
 These games are fun because they can be as easy as needed.

 If you have older kids, encourage them to come up with some fun games of their own so you can take a break.

 RELAX ABOUT THE DIRT.
 I cannot stress this enough.
 If the idea of a filthy dirty toddler makes your heart race, then maybe camping with a little one is not for you.